 OK, now that you know who you’re looking for, it’s time for us to have “the money talk.”

-What will your mailing list cost?
+What will your direct mail marketing list cost?

 If you need to acquire a list, you can rent a list for single or multiple uses.
 Purchasing a list is sometimes an option, but buying a list outright is pretty rare.
 Most marketers rent.
 Renting a list for a one-time use is generally a recipe for disappointment, though.
 Mail is a relationship, and response rates on a one-time mailing to a new prospect list are almost guaranteed to diasappoint.
 So, just know that multiple mailings are the key.
 Some marketers test a portion of a list before renting—for many, it depends upon how much time you have and the size of the investment.